vanrein/ods-rpc/README.md

 Precondition: The `signing` and `chaining` flags are set.

 Postcondition: Dito; the zone can now be notified as "signed" to the user.

+### goto_chained

+Aim for state changes until `assert_chained` holds.
+This command is used in a polling fashion, and the server will each time attempt to make the necessary state changes.
+Until it validates, this command returns error conditions.

+Precondition: True

+Postcondition: The `signing` and `chaining` flags are set;
+implicitly, the postcondition to `assert_chained` holds.

 ### chain_stop